Egyptian Cobra Facts

 Urbanization and rapid population growth in this sector of the globe are extremely troubling to conservationists and scientists alike.
 Experts fear that greater contact with the snake will not only lead to additional snakebite incidents but also a sharp decline in the Egyptian cobra’s population as it becomes the target of unnecessary (and unprovoked) human attacks.

 As with most cobra species, the Egyptian cobra possesses a natural instinct to “flee” when humans are spotted.
 As such, unprovoked attacks are extremely rare for this species, as the snake tends to value self-preservation over unnecessary encounters.
 If threatened, however, the Egyptian cobra will actively defend itself against would-be aggressors.

 Before striking, it is common for the snake to expand its hood and raise itself to an upright position.
-Most experts agree that this technique is employed by the Egyptian cobra for the purpose of making itself appear larger than it actually is.
+Most experts agree that the Egyptian cobra employs this technique for the purpose of making itself appear larger than it actually is.
 For many predators, this intimidating display is enough to prevent most attacks from being carried out.

-When basic defense mechanisms fail, however, the Egyptian cobra will actively strike.
+However, the Egyptian cobra will actively strike when basic defense mechanisms fail.
 This usually occurs when the snake is cornered or when it feels that death is imminent.
 These bites are usually fatal to the aggressor, as the Egyptian cobra possesses an extremely potent venom that is lethal even in small doses.
 In encounters that involve the mongooses though, multiple strikes are sometimes needed to produce a fatal effect.